Up to $500,000

 • Guaranteed Issue: Not technically a no-exam insurance, this will cost you more but will guarantee you a policy with no questions asked with regards to you health or medical history.

-Who Buys No Medical Exam Life Insurance?
+Who buys No Medical Exam policies?

 This type of insurance has a much shorter underwriting process which also appeals to those who can afford it, as there isn’t the chain of paperwork or medical professionals’ involvement which always serves to add time to a person’s waiting period.

-The Disadvantages of No Medical Exam Life Insurance
+The disadvantages of No Medical Exam life insurance

-No-exam life insurance comes with many benefits, but as with anything that allows for greater discretion and personal freedom, it comes at a price.
 Standard term or whole life policies are cheaper by design, as they pose far less risk to the insurers.
 Risk and pricing are contrary in scale as far as insurers are concerned, and this is no more apparent than with no-exam policies.
 It functions mainly as a source of financial stability for those with pre-existing conditions or who have been refused life insurance for any other reason.

 JM 1039 156 23012012